stevewm/docker-compose-usenet/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

 #### Persisting user-defined networks

 By default, UnRAID will not persist user-defined Docker networks such as the one this stack will create.
 You'll need to enable this setting in order to avoid having to re-run `docker-compose up -d` every time your server is rebooted.
 It's found in the _Docker_ tab, you'll need to set _Advanced View_ to on and stop the Docker service to make the change.

 #### UnRAID UI port conflict

 You'll need to either change the HTTPS port specified for the UnRAID WebUI (in _Settings_ -> _Identification_) or change the host port on the Traefik container to something other than 443 and forward 443 to that port on your router (eg 443 on router forwarded to 444 on Docker host) in order to allow Traefik to work properly.

+## Help / Contributing

+If you need assistance, please file an issue.
+Please do read the [existing closed issues](https://github.com/duhio/docker-compose-usenet/issues?q=is%3Aissue+is%3Aclosed) as they may contain the answer to your question.

+Pull requests for bugfixes/improvements are very much welcomed.
+As are suggestions of new/replacement services.